Arbor Realty Trust (ABR) Long-Term Debt Repayments (2016 - 2018)

 - Quarterly Long-Term Debt Repayments fell 353.11% to -$5.5 billion in Q4 2018 from the year-ago period, while the trailing twelve-month figure was -$1.7 billion through Dec 2018, down 119.76% year-over-year, with the annual reading at $287.5 million for FY2025, N/A changed from the prior year.

-- Long-Term Debt Repayments for Q4 2018 was -$5.5 billion at Arbor Realty Trust, down from $219.8 million in the prior quarter.
+- Long-Term Debt Repayments was -$5.5 billion for Q4 2018 at Arbor Realty Trust, down from $219.8 million in the prior quarter.

-- The five-year high for Long-Term Debt Repayments was $2.5 billion in Q1 2017, with the low at -$5.5 billion in Q4 2018.
+- Over five years, Long-Term Debt Repayments peaked at $2.5 billion in Q1 2017 and troughed at -$5.5 billion in Q4 2018.

-- The sharpest move saw Long-Term Debt Repayments plummeted 9066.78% in 2015, then skyrocketed 5854236.54% in 2017.
+- Year-over-year, Long-Term Debt Repayments crashed 9066.78% in 2015 and then soared 5854236.54% in 2017.

-- Over 5 years, Long-Term Debt Repayments stood at $15.4 million in 2014, then soared by 3834.78% to $606.0 million in 2015, then plummeted by 393.87% to -$1.8 billion in 2016, then soared by 222.17% to $2.2 billion in 2017, then tumbled by 353.11% to -$5.5 billion in 2018.
+- A 5-year view of Long-Term Debt Repayments shows it stood at $15.4 million in 2014, then skyrocketed by 3834.78% to $606.0 million in 2015, then tumbled by 393.87% to -$1.8 billion in 2016, then skyrocketed by 222.17% to $2.2 billion in 2017, then crashed by 353.11% to -$5.5 billion in 2018.